ineek808/rang-rasta/README.md

 npm start
 ```

-Then open **http://localhost:3000** in your browser — one server, one port, serving
+Then open **http://localhost:3000** in your browser (one server, one port, serving
-both the site and its API.
+both the site and its API).

 To run on a different port: `PORT=8080 npm start`.